LispEngineer/EthernetRepeater/README.md

       * Maybe start with a FIFO of all N slots filled up
       * Then as a slot is asked to be sent, re-add it to the FIFO
       * This can fail badly if someone doesn't send a slot, so maybe not a good idea...
-  * Add some bus for
+  * Add some bus (e.g. AXI4-Lite) for
     * Putting packet data into the transmit RAM slots
     * Adding an entry to the transmit FIFO

 * Simple RGMII RX interface
-  * Handle all 3 speeds: 10/100 work; 1000 does not
+  * Handle all 3 speeds: 1000 does not currently work
   * Check frame CRC
-  * Handle non-nibble/byte aligned receives (? and see below)
+  * Handle non-nibble/byte aligned receives (if necessary? and see below)
   * Expand RAM size:
     * Allow reads 32 or 64 bits at a time, but still write 1 byte at a time with byte selects
     * Same, but write a word at a time